Every child deserves a future filled with opportunity.

 Two Unequal Californias

-We believe every child has the right to a high-quality education that prepares them for future college and career opportunities, but the unfortunate reality is that ZIP code and income still define educational opportunity in California.
+We believe every child has the right to a high-quality education that prepares them for future college and career opportunities, but the unfortunate reality is that ZIP code and income still define future outcomes.

 This perpetuates deep inequities in our current education system for the over 3.5 million students from low-income communities in California.
 On every meaningful measure of performance and readiness, children from low-income communities–who are disproportionately Black and Latino–fare far worse than their higher-income peers.